Noncommutativity in the early Universe: Abstract

 \section{Abstract}

 In the present work, we study the noncommutative version of a quantum cosmology model.
 The model has a Friedmann-Robertson-Walker geometry, the matter content is a radiative perfect fluid and the spatial sections have zero constant curvature.
 In this model the scale factor takes values in a bounded domain.
 Therefore, its quantum mechanical version has a discrete energy spectrum.
 We compute the discrete energy spectrum and the corresponding eigenfunctions.
 The energies depend on a noncommutative parameter $\beta$.
 We compute the scale factor expected value ($\left<a\right>$) for several values of $\beta$.
 For all of them, $\left<a\right>$ oscillates between maxima and minima values and never vanishes.
 It gives an initial indication that those models are free from singularities, at the quantum level.
+We improve this result by showing that if we subtract a quantity proportional to the standard deviation of $a$ from $\left<a\right>$, this quantity is still positive.
 The $\left<a\right>$ behavior, for the present model, is a drastic modification of the $\left<a\right>$ behavior in the corresponding commutative version of the present model.
 There, $\left<a\right>$ grows without limits with the time variable.
 Therefore, if the present model may represent the early stages of the Universe, the results of the present paper give an indication that $\left<a\right>$ may have been, initially, bounded due to noncommutativity.
+We also compute the Bohmian trajectories for $a$, which are in accordance with $\left<a\right>$, and the quantum potential $Q$.
+From $Q$, we may understand why that model is free from singularities, at the quantum level.